 Transfer students may enter Mitchell after meeting all admission requirements.
 Mitchell will accept credits (with equivalent credit hours and course content) from all institutions within the North Carolina Community College System and from other accredited colleges.
 Students may transfer credits earned at other institutions if the grades meet Mitchell's academic standards and if Mitchell receives documentation proving that equivalent competencies were met.
 If a student has an overall average of 2.0, Mitchell may accept a grade of "D" or better if the transfer is appropriate to the student's program of study.
 If a student's overall average is less than 2.0, Mitchell will only accept a grade of "C" or better.
 Mitchell must receive official transcripts for the student to receive transfer credit.
 Final acceptance or rejection is at the discretion of the College.
 Applicants must meet with an admissions counselor to determine if any placement testing is needed.
-To be eligible for graduation in an associate degree program, a student must earn a minimum of 20 semester hours credit at Mitchell.
-Only 25 percent of the total credit hours in a diploma or certificate program may be accepted as transfer credits.
+A minimum of 25% of the credits required for a degree, diploma or certificate must be earned at Mitchell, in order to be eligible for graduation.